inikki/ts-chatgpt-telegram-bot/README.md

 # TS ChatGPT Telegram Bot

 Welcome to the TS ChatGPT Telegram Bot! 🤖💬

 Imagine having a friendly AI companion right in your Telegram app, ready to chat with you about anything.
+Have your English Teacher 👩🏽‍🏫, Rubber duck 🦆, Story Teller, Language Translator or even your personal weather forecaster ⛈️ right in your pocket!

-This repository contains the source code for a Telegram bot powered by ChatGPT.
+This repository contains the source code for a Telegram bot powered by ChatGPT built with Node.js (Express.js).
 It's seamlessly integrated with `OpenAI Streams`, compatible with `Tool choices`, allowing users to interact with an AI-powered chatbot directly from their Telegram app.
 The bot supports both voice and text communication 😊✨

+Additionally, context information is stored in a `Redis cache`, ensuring smooth and continuous conversations with the bot.

 ## Prerequisites